 Steve was focused on bringing music to everyone in innovative ways.
 We talked about it every single day.
 When he introduced the iPod in 2001, people asked, ‘Why is Apple making a music player?’
 His answer was simple: ‘We love music, and it’s always good to do something you love.’
 His family and I know that this Grammy would have been very special to him, so I thank you for honoring him today.”

 Jobs’ death on October 5, 2011, caused a massive outpouring of public grief rarely seen for a business executive.

 The way Jobs helped bridge the gap between technology and the humanities made him particularly relevant to the Grammys crowd.
-Apple also shook up the music industry.
+Apple shook up the music industry as everything went digital.
 The iTunes Music Store opened for business in 2003.
 By February 2010, it ranked as the biggest music vendor in the entire world.

 “iTunes is the number one music retailer in the world and features the world’s largest music catalog with over 12 million songs,” Apple said in a 2010 press release.

 Jobs’ posthumous Grammy win in 2012 marked the second time The Recording Academy honored him and his company’s accomplishments.
 Apple won a Technical Grammy Award in 2002 for “outstanding technical contributions to the music industry and recording field.”

 What do you think Apple’s biggest contribution to the music industry is?
 Let us know your thoughts in the comments below.